sf105/refactoring-golf/README.md

 # Refactoring Golf

-Refactoring Golf is a game designed to stretch your refactoring muscles and tp get you to explore your IDE to see what's really possible using shortcuts and automation.
+_Refactoring Golf_ is a game designed to stretch your refactoring muscles and tp get you to explore your IDE to see what's really possible using shortcuts and automation.

 This repository contains multiple versions of a simple class to calculate tax on a payslip.
 Each version is a refactoring of the previous version.
+Sticking with the golf metaphor, each version is called a "hole".

-Your goal is to refactor from each version to the next safely and efficiently, using the features of the IDE with as few "strokes" as possible, where a stroke is a change to the code.
+Your goal is to refactor from each _hole_ to the next safely and efficiently, using the features of the IDE with as few "strokes" as possible, where a _stroke_ is an action that changes the code.
 Every stroke costs you points.

 Your pairing partner should carefully score you as follows: